Codecademy/docs/content/typescript/concepts/utility-types/utility-types.md

 ## Partial

-Partial is used to create a type with all properties marked as optional.
+Partial is  a utility type that is used to create a type where all properties are marked as optional.

 ### Syntax